jlinoff/pam/PROPOSAL.md

 Scheduling: this wants durable IDs, so it sits after that lands.
 Item 7 does not, and can precede it.

+## 16. CodeQL: memorable passwords used Math.random()

+Raised by GitHub Advanced Security on the v2.4.0 pull request.
+One alert was real and important; the other was a false positive worth rewriting anyway.

+### Real: insecure randomness in the password generator

+`getCrypticPassword()` used `crypto.getRandomValues()`. `getRandomWord()`, which selects the words for **memorable** passwords, used `Math.random()`.

+That is not a cryptographic generator.
+V8 implements it with xorshift128+, whose internal state is recoverable from a small number of observed outputs, after which past and future values can be derived.
+The generator dialogue displays five memorable passwords drawn from the same stream, so an attacker who learns any of them learns something about the others.

+It also invalidated the entropy analysis done for item 13.
+"Five words is 66 bits" assumes each word is an independent uniform draw from the list.
+It was neither independent nor uniform.

+**Fixed with `randomInt(bound)`**, used by both generators, which draws from `crypto.getRandomValues()` and rejects values above the largest exact multiple of the bound.
+That second part removes a modulo bias that was also present in the cryptic path: it mapped a `Uint8Array` byte with `% alphabet.length`, and 256 is not a multiple of 72, so the first 40 characters of the alphabet were slightly favoured.
+Small, but the entropy figures in the README are stated on the assumption of a uniform draw.

+Verified over 60,000 draws: within 5% of uniform (1.16% observed), always in range, and both generators still produce correct output.

+**The lesson is about where the analysis stopped.** Item 13 examined the word list size, the word count, the threat model and the attack times, and never asked whether the words were being drawn properly.
+Every figure in that analysis rested on an assumption about a line of code nobody had read.

+### False positive: URL substring sanitization in a test

+CodeQL flagged `allowed.includes('https://api.pwnedpasswords.com')` in `tests.html` because that shape, applied to a *string*, would also match `https://evil.com/?x=https://api.pwnedpasswords.com`.
+Here `allowed` is an array of CSP directive tokens, so `.includes()` is exact element equality and the attack does not apply.

+Rewritten as `.indexOf(...) > -1` regardless.
+The analyser cannot tell arrays from strings at that call site, and neither can a reader skimming the file — the clearer form costs nothing and removes a recurring alert that would otherwise need dismissing on every scan.

 ## `make test PORT=8088` never worked